 7. Third-party notification

-There is new guidance that considers the impact of a fraud and corruption event on third parties such as customers/client, Government services and the relevant industry more broadly and whether to inform these parties.
+There is new guidance that considers the impact of a fraud and corruption event on third parties such as customers/clients, government services and the relevant industry more broadly and whether to inform these parties.
 This includes guidance around the right time to share information to prevent further or ongoing fraud.
-By way of example, if an organisation is subjected to an external attack and what has happened to them may be happening to other organisations within the same industry or sector, there are considerations to be made.
+By way of example, considerations, if an organisation is subjected to an external attack and what has happened to them may be happening to other organisations within the same industry or sector.

 8. ‘Pressure testing’ of internal controls.

-The Standard introduces the concept of just as there is penetration testing in cyber security, where a white hat hacker attacks your technology system.
-Pressure testing draws on the concept, but is used to test internal fraud and corruption mitigation controls; an example given in the Standard is a test of the controls around false invoicing.
-It is a common type of fraud associated with poor controls over entering new vendors/updating vendor information in the system.
-A specific test might include an email communication to change client details in the vendor management system and observing how the internal controls respond.
+The Standard introduces the concept of ‘pressure testing’, which draws on the concept of penetration testing in cyber security to test internal fraud and corruption mitigation controls.
+An example in the Standard is a test of the controls around false invoicing.
+It’s a common type of fraud associated with poor controls over entering new vendors/updating vendor information in the system.
+A specific test might include email communication to change client details in the vendor management system and observing how the internal controls respond.
 How organisations do this will be up to them, but it must form part of the program.

 9. Due diligence requirements for ‘business associates’ - the screening and management of business associates which includes external parties with whom the organisation has a business relationship.

-This has been a heightened risk during COVID and is something that has not historically been managed well by organisations.
+This has seen a heightened risk during the global pandemic and has not historically been managed well by organisations.
 The Standard suggests searches that can be undertaken in this regard.

 10. Reference and guidance to whistleblower protection and misconduct reporting channels.

-Whistleblowing remains a key detection mechanism in all organisations, and a whistleblowing platform should be considered as a misconduct barometer on the business and a safeguard to the business and interested parties.
+Whistleblowing remains a key detection mechanism and a whistleblowing platform should be considered a misconduct barometer and a safeguard for the business and associated parties.
 There is a new Standard under production, ISO 37002 Whistleblowing Protection Management System expected in Q3, 2021 but some items from the draft ISO 37002 have been included in AS8001:2021.